CoenCardelli/CoenCardelli/README.md

 ---

-### Question 2 – Environmental and Behavioral Risk Factors
+### Question 2 – State-Level Alcohol Involvement and Rural Correlation

-**Visualization:** A stacked bar chart and Tableau dashboard showing average fatalities per crash broken down by weather condition and rural/urban setting, with drunk driver involvement as a filter/color dimension.
+**Visualization:** A choropleth map showing each state's alcohol involvement rate relative to the national average, paired with a scatter plot of alcohol involvement rate vs. rural crash share, sized by average fatalities per crash.

 **Findings:**

-Rural crashes consistently produce higher average fatalities per crash than urban crashes across all weather conditions and regardless of alcohol involvement.
-The highest-severity crashes cluster around the intersection of rural setting, clear weather (which may promote higher speeds), and drunk driver involvement.
-Notably, adverse weather (rain, snow, fog) does not independently drive the highest fatality counts — likely because drivers reduce speed in poor conditions.
-Instead, the riskiest crashes tend to occur in conditions where drivers feel a false sense of safety, such as dry roads at night.
+States exceeding the national drunk driving rate tend to cluster in rural regions of the country, where alternative transportation options are limited and enforcement density is lower.
+The scatter plot reveals a positive correlation between rural road share and alcohol involvement rate, with the highest-severity crashes (measured by average fatalities per crash) concentrated among rural, high-alcohol-rate states.
+Notably, states with lower overall crash volumes are not insulated from high drunk driving rates — several low-population rural states rank among the worst offenders on a per-crash basis.

 *[Insert Tableau visualization here]*

 **Implications:** Rural sobriety enforcement and DUI checkpoint programs represent high-impact interventions.
-Public health messaging campaigns should target clear-weather nighttime driving rather than focusing exclusively on adverse weather scenarios, which are already associated with cautious behavior.
+Federal highway safety funding should weight rural states with above-average alcohol involvement rates as priority recipients.
+Public health messaging campaigns targeting rural communities — particularly around late-night and weekend driving — could meaningfully reduce fatality rates in the most at-risk states.

 ---